Why Turf? It's a change in Lifestyle

 Yes, the initial investment for synthetic grass carries a high price tag, but over the long haul, it will cost you much less.
 By replacing your sod lawn with fake grass, you'll easily be saving thousands of dollars per year on watering and maintenance.
-If paying all of that upfront gives you pause, AGI offers
+If paying all of that upfront gives you pause, Elite offers

 Same-as-Cash, 0% Interest Financing

 , as well as, many other types of financing.

 Still need convincing?
 Check out

 and see how Elite can help save you money now and down the line.
 Most customers see a return on investment within 2-5 years.

 How to measure Square Footage of a Yard